-Whether you volunteer to work the box office at Midnight Radio, respond to a call on social media to paint props for an upcoming immersive, or offer your unique talents in service to our board of directors, your participation doesn’t just support Bricolage – it serves as a vehicle to help us get to know you better.
+Whether you volunteer to work the box office at Midnight Radio, respond to a call on social media to paint props, or offer your unique talents in service to our board of directors, your participation doesn’t just support Bricolage – it serves as a vehicle to help us get to know you better.

 We value our Brico-family and are mindful about crafting dynamic and creative opportunities for engagement.
 Check out the opportunities below and see where you might be able to contribute to our growing family.
 We would love for you to get involved!

 The fact is we cannot do this show without you, the storyteller!
 We are always looking for people who want to share a bit about who they are with our community.
 Stories connect us and remind us that we’re not alone in this mad-mad world.
 The world needs better stories right now and WordPlay needs you.
 So, what makes a good WordPlay story, you ask?
 Below are some general guidelines to follow.

 - Be honest, true and about you

 - Include a sense of humility and vulnerability

 - Take itself too seriously – you need to be able to laugh at yourself!

 - Be the simple recounting of a memory or list of events